Aligned but Stereotypical?

 author = {Park, NaHyeon and An, Namin and Kim, Kunhee and Yoon, Soyeon and Huo, Jiahao and Shim, Hyunjung},

 title = {Aligned but Stereotypical?
-The Hidden Influence of System Prompts on Social Bias in LVLM-Based Text-to-Image Models},
+Understanding and Mitigating Social Bias in LLM-Based Text-to-Image Models},

 journal = {arXiv preprint arXiv:2512.04981},